quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

    :show-inheritance:
 ```

-Final SCF results report `internal_energy`, `free_energy`, and `entropy` per cell
+Final SCF results report internal energy per cell per physical orbital; optional
-per physical orbital.
+entropy and free energy use the same normalization.
 Iteration history records internal energy only.
 Entropy is in units of Boltzmann's constant, so
 `free_energy = internal_energy - model.kT * entropy`.
 This is Helmholtz free
 energy at fixed electron filling.
 The chemical-potential term is not subtracted.
 All thermodynamic totals are divided by N for N physical orbitals in the unit